Assessing Quantum Advantage for Gaussian Process Regression: Results

 One may be tempted to claim that the limit $C(\omega)$ in Theorem 1 is always 0.
 Indeed, numerics for a wide variety of kernels seem to indicate that this is true but we construct a counterexample in the supplementary material.

 Now we consider the case $\sigma=0$.
-In this scenario we impose that the kernel $k$ be strictly positive definite (rather than semi definite as above) to ensure that the matrix eigenvalues are non-zero.
-We do this to ensure that the matrix $K$ is invertible, as if it is not the condition number instead has to be defined using the Moore-Penrose Pseudoinverse \cite{Penrose_1955} of $K$.
+In this scenario we impose that the kernel $k$ be strictly positive definite (rather than semi definite as above) We do this to ensure that the matrix $K$ is invertible, as if it is not the condition number instead has to be defined using the Moore-Penrose Pseudoinverse \cite{Penrose_1955} of $K$.
 Under this assumption the condition number of $K$ is given by:

 We have the following result: \begin{theorem} Let $k\in L_2(\chi^2,\mu^2)$ be a measurable, symmetric, positive definite kernel function with bounded diagonal.
 Let $K_m$ denote the $m\times m$ Gram matrix formed from data as in Lemma 2.
 Then with probability 1, the condition number of $K_m$ scales at least linearly with $m$.